Fault-tolerant syndrome extraction in [[n,1,3]] non-CSS code family generated using measurements on graph states: Bare ancilla code construction

 \section{Bare ancilla code construction}

-For each stabilizer $g$, we permute the order of gates used in syndrome extraction to obtain distinct syndromes.
-Our approach explores which permutation in the measurement strategy leads to distinct syndromes for hook errors generated due to errors on the ancilla qubit.
-Therefore, we would like to construct such stabilizers that facilitates FT syndrome extraction using the permutation trick. \\ We observe that non-CSS FT QECCs, discussed in ~\cite{Muyuna} and ~\cite{maheshwari2024fault}, can be generated using measurements on the corresponding graph states as discussed in Sec.~\ref{sec: MBQC construct QECC}.
-We introduce a protocol that gives rise to a family of $[[n,1,3]]$ FT non-CSS QECCs derived from graph codes.
-Further, we establish the conditions under which this family remains FT against hook errors and provide bounds on their error-correcting capabilities.
+In this section, we construct the bare ancilla codes.
+The construction of such codes is highly non-trivial and therefore requires a systematic framework.
+Consider a stabilizer operator $g$.
+If we permute the order of gates used in the syndrome extraction of $g$, it is possible to obtain distinct syndromes for certain error configurations, which were previously undetectable due to the non-availability of unique syndromes for such errors.
+Our approach explores such permutations to extract distinct syndromes for hook errors arising from errors on the ancilla qubit.\\\\ As a first step, we formulate the conditions under which the $[[n,1,3]]$ QECCs remain FT against hook errors, and we also provide bounds on their error-correcting capabilities.
+We observe that non-CSS FT QECCs, discussed in Ref.~\cite{Muyuna} and Ref.~\cite{maheshwari2024fault}, can be generated using measurements on a corresponding graph states as discussed in Sec.~\ref{sec: MBQC construct QECC}.
+Hence, we introduce a protocol that generates BACs from graph codes.
+Furthermore, we provide a family of $[[n,1,3]]$ BACs with all the necessary proofs.